the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Model for multi-class and multi-label classification for core metrics/Sub-project: Multi-label classification for the MSA Whistleblower Mechanism Metric/README.md

 > Note: Unknown: If this label is found, do not include it in the analysis.
 > NOTE: One statement can contain multiple options (they are comma ‘,’ separated)

-Also please explain the prediction by pointing to the part of the text that describes each option of the  metric that was found (could be at the level of sentence or paragraph).
+Also, please explain the prediction by pointing to the part of the text that describes each option of the metric that was found (could be at the level of sentence or paragraph).